 In the seventh week of the semester, each faculty member will be provided with grade rosters indicating the freshmen and other newly matriculated undergraduate students enrolled in his or her classes.
-Faculty are responsible for reporting a meaningful mid- semester letter grade (A, A-, B+, B, B-, C+, C, C-, D+, D, D-, or F) for each of these students in accordance with the Registrar's Office guidelines.
-(Rev. 5/6/85; Implemented Fall 1991)
+Faculty are responsible for reporting a meaningful mid- semester letter grade (A, A-, B+, B, B-, C+, C, C-, D+, D, D-, F, L. LW, or Z) for each of these students in accordance with the Registrar's Office guidelines.
+(Rev. 5/6/85; Implemented fall 1991) (Rev 11/18)

 On or around the last day of class for the term, grade rosters will be available on-line to faculty members.
 These grade rosters should be checked for completeness and discrepancies reported to the Registrar's Office.
 Faculty are responsible for reporting a final grade for each student at the end of the semester, in accordance with Registrar's Office guidelines.
 When a grade of F or Z is recorded for a student, the last date of attendance or date of last graded assignment will be required.
-In the event that a student fails to complete a course for illness or other reason deemed adequate by the instructor, the grade of I (Incomplete) is given.
+In the event that a student fails to complete a course for illness or other reason deemed adequate by the instructor, the grade of I (Incomplete) may be given.
 The appropriate catalogs should be consulted concerning the various other grades used at the University.

 Changes in grade, in most cases, are initiated by the instructor of the course.
 A change in a permanent grade must also have the approval of the dean of the college where the course is offered if the dean does not approve the change.
 Occasionally, a change of grade may be initiated by a department chair but only when the course instructor has left the University and cannot be located or is deceased.

 If a student has a grade grievance, the student must follow the specified procedure in the Student Guide to University Policies, "Grade Grievance and Other Related Academic Complaints."
 In cases where a student has filed a grade complaint under these procedures, the decision of the ad hoc committee appointed by the Academic Appeals Committee of the Faculty Senate shall be final.